What is the CAPSMTB project?

 This depends on which scenario you are in:

 - You are from a country with no existing MTB instructor-guide training system: You must first re-group other MTB instructor-guides from your country and begin to create a new training organisation.
 We can then help you to create a world-class instructor-guide program using our ‘train the trainer’ course program.
 In just 1-2 years you could be training instructor-guides to the world’s highest standard in your own country.
-The next Train the Trainer courses are provisionally planned to begin during spring/autumn 2018.
+The next Train the Trainer courses are provisionally planned to begin during autumn 2019.
 You can however join the project right away and begin working with us on your system before the TtT courses start.

-How will Quality Assurance be implemented?
+How is Quality Assurance implemented?

 All the way through the scheme.
 Beginning with the initial process of either adapting an existing training scheme to meet the training standard or helping a country to create their own scheme according to the standard.
 The whole process is created and overseen by an expert panel who represent the greatest source of knowledge and experience on the profession currently working together in the world.